Android-for-Python/Camera4Kivy/README.md

 ## Overview

-Available on all the usual platforms except iOS.
+Available on all the usual platforms.

 ```python
 from camera4kivy import Preview